jaxbot/browserlink.vim/README.md

 	g:bl_serverpath

 Set if your server is not hosted on 127.0.0.1:9001.
 You will also need to change the socket.js file.

+	g:bl_urlpaths

+A dictionary defining mappings from URLs to filesystem paths.
+Set this if you want to use the quickfix list for pages not accessed via a file://-URL.

 ## Notes